pooja110606-dotcom/nba-shot-selection-prediction/README.md

 * Shot distance is a major factor affecting success rate
 * Shots closer to the basket have higher success probability
 * Three-point shots have lower success rates but higher reward
-* Semi-supervised learning improves model performance by utilizing additional data
+* Semi-supervised learning improves performance by utilizing additional data

 ---